rkapl123/DBAddin/docs/DBFuncs.md

 3. Setting an existing Power-Query to a defined query using `DBSetPowerQuery`:
     This sets the query of the target Power-query Object.

 All these functions insert the queried data outside their calling cell context, which means that the target ranges can be put anywhere in the workbook (even outside of the workbook).
+Also common to all functions is a "query cache strategy" (DB functions only execute if either the query or the connection string has changed or if there is an explicit refresh using the below mentioned cell context menu).

 Additionally, following helper functions are available: